top of page

 page woodson phase 3.jpeg

-The $10 million development, built on land acquired from the Oklahoma City Urban Renewal Authority, includes four new buildings offering a total of 116 apartments with a mix of 34 workforce/affordable units and 82 market-rate units, a clubroom and an athletic center.
+The $10 million development, built on land acquired from the Oklahoma City Urban Renewal Authority, will have nearly 500 residential units – 128 of which are affordable housing units – and present a myriad of mixed-use development and opportunities to the area.
 Those qualifying for affordable units must have an income of no more than 70% of the area’s adjusted median income and for workforce units, no more than 80%.

 Located on the southwest corner of NE Sixth Street and N. Kelley Avenue, phase three of the Page Woodson is now in progress and almost finished.
 This phase of development is called New Page West and satisfies more of our downtown housing demand.